Save the Date!

 Heartland Center for Leadership Development

-Register today to receive the Early Bird rate of $295, a $100 discount, offered to the first 50 paid registrants.
-Your conference registration fee covers the opening reception, lunch on Wednesday, breaks on Wednesday and Thursday and all of your learning and networking materials.
+Register today to receive the Early Bird rate of $249.
+Your conference registration fee covers lunch on Tuesday, Wednesday and Thursday as well as breaks on Tuesday, Wednesday and Thursday morning, plus all of your learning and networking materials.
+You can register here.

 Graduate Lincoln is offering a preferred rate of $139 per night.
 This rate is valid through September 10 or until the reserved room block has filled.
 On-site features include a restaurant, spa and fitness facility and swimming pool.
 The hotel is within walking distance to the many entertainment and dining venues in the Haymarket District, as well as downtown Lincoln and the University of Nebraska-Lincoln, city campus.
 For lodging reservations, phone (402) 475-4011 and ask for the Heartland Center rate.
 You can book your hotel by clicking on this link.